Without Prejudice

 Quotes from interviews:

--"The illusory nature of normal life before the war also let me go.
-Now it is important for me to understand that this is a new reality, and I need to learn to live in it"
+-"The illusory nature of normal life before the war faded.
+Now it’s important for me to accept that this is the new reality, and I must learn to live in it"

--"The humanistic flair of the last 50 years after World War II turned out to be an illusion.
-People haven’t changed, they remain just as cruel"
+-"The humanistic spirit of the last 50 years after World War II turned out to be an illusion.
+People haven’t changed, they’rejust as cruel"

--"The war affected everyone.
-We lose everything, including relationships with loved ones.
-This feeling of helplessness does not leave"
+-"The war has touched everyone.
+We’re losing everything, including relationships with the loved ones.
+This feeling of helplessness doesn’t cease"

-At the beginning of the study of the mental state of respondents, our team did not fully understand the scale of the psychological crisis, which affects even those who were previously apolitical.
+At the beginning of our research into the mental state of respondents, our team did not fully grasp the scale of the psychological crisis, which affects even those who used to be apolitical.

-• Disillusionment with people as it has undermined social connections and a sense of unity;
+• Disillusionment with people humanity, which has undermined social bonds and a sense of unity;

-• The duration of the war, even if people are not directly involved in the fighting.
+• The duration of the war, which weighs heavily even on those not directly involved in combat.

 Interview Results